Welcome to NBMCA.ca

 More

-A Flood Watch continues for the Lake Nipissing Shoreline in the City of North Bay and Municipality of Callander.
-A Flood Watch on the lower reaches of the Mattawa River has ended.
-A Watershed Conditions Statement – Flood Outlook remains in effect for other areas of the North Bay-Mattawa watershed, including the Mattawa River below Hurdman Dam, according to the North Bay-Mattawa Conservation Authority (NBMCA).
+(North Bay June 21, 2024).
+A Flood Watch has been issued for the urban creeks in the City of North Bay and a Watershed Conditions Statement – Flood Outlook has been issued for other areas of the North Bay-Mattawa watershed, according to the North Bay-Mattawa Conservation Authority (NBMCA).

 More